 Thank you for all you do to help students continue their education!
 Below are several resources to assist you in educating your students on the opportunities in store for them at Presbyterian College.

 High School diploma is required.

-You may submit your official high school transcript electronically through electronic transcript services such as Parchment, Common App, or Coalition.
+You may submit your official high school transcript electronically through electronic transcript services such as Parchment or Common App.
 You can also mail in a sealed envelope to the following address:

 503 South Broad Street